mohamuhsin/form-story/README.md

 - a required attribute.

 Under the <input>, add a <label> with a for attribute assigned a value of "yes" that renders the text Yes on the webpage.

+**14.** We should now add a radio button that represents the “no” choice.

+Add another <input> element that has the following attributes:

+- an id set to "no".
+- a type with a value of "radio".
+- a name of "answer".
+- a value of "no".
+-
+Under the just added <input>, add another <label> with a for attribute assigned a value of "no" that renders the text No on the webpage.

+This time, add a line break!